Frequently Asked Questions

 What are the judges looking for under business achievement?

-The business achievement report should include objective facts about the nominee’s most significant business achievement(s) and how their company has grown through their leadership.
+The business achievement section should include objective facts about the nominee’s most significant business achievement(s) and how their company has grown through their leadership.
 Please use facts, figures, and quantitative measurements (dollars or percentage) when referencing growth.

 What are the judges looking for under professional expertise?